 Research using the respected Meyers-Briggs personality test shows that introverts account for a far higher percentage of the population than many of us extroverts may assume.
 In the USA, according to this study, roughly half of the population are introverts (50.7%) and the other half are extroverts (49.3%).

 For introverts, being around people isn’t energizing, it's draining.
-So for introverted alumni, attending an alumni social or reunion could be exhuasting, and a risky and potentially negative experience.
+So for introverted alumni, attending an alumni social or reunion could be exhausting, and a risky and potentially negative experience.

-But extroversion is not a world-wide phenomenon, and most scientist and psychologists agree that Western culture tends to favor extroverts.
+But extroversion is not a worldwide phenomenon, and most scientists and psychologists agree that Western culture tends to favor extroverts.
 Even our education system rewards extroverts who speak up and participate in class discussions.
 In many cases, grades are based on how much of an extrovert you are, as introverts tend to be penalized for not acting like extroverts.

 Which Group is the Focus of Your Alumni Programming?

 Alumni professionals tend to be extroverts.
 Our Western culture favors extroverts.
 Our education systems favor extroverts.